martucs/42_minishell/README.md

 The first division creates sections composed of strings without quotes, strings with double quotes, and strings with simple quotes.

-Remember that the only possible spaces that we can receive will be inside quotes, therefore they DON'T affect the char **argv.
+The only possible spaces that we can receive will be **inside** quotes, therefore they DON'T affect the char **argv.
 It's all still considered 1 string.
 Later we'll see a case with separation of the argv.

 <ins>Step 2</ins>